PlaidCloud/website/content/en/docs/reference/kubernetes-api/workload-resources/horizontal-pod-autoscaler-v2.md

   - **currentMetrics.external** (ExternalMetricStatus)

-    external refers to a global metric that is not associated with any Kubernetes object.
+    external refers to a global metric that is not associated with any PlaidCloud object.
 It allows autoscaling based on information coming from components running outside of cluster (for example length of queue in cloud messaging service, or QPS from loadbalancer running outside of cluster).

     <a name="ExternalMetricStatus"></a>
-    *ExternalMetricStatus indicates the current value of a global metric not associated with any Kubernetes object.*
+    *ExternalMetricStatus indicates the current value of a global metric not associated with any PlaidCloud object.*

     - **currentMetrics.external.current** (MetricValueStatus), required